TurkeyBoards/OS_Keyboards/README.md

 Each folder typically contains:

+- `case` – STL file to 3D print your own keyboad case
-- `firmware.uf2` – Precompiled firmware ready to flash
+- `firmware` – Precompiled firmware ready to flash in .uf2 format
-- `keymap.json` – Keymap file (for use with Vial)
+- `Layout` – Optional ZMK/QMK/Vial build files and metadata
 - `readme.md` – Notes specific to that keyboard’s configuration and usage
-- Optional ZMK/QMK/Vial build files and metadata

 ---

 ## Usage Instructions